 “By telling my story, I hope it helps the whole system to grow and create more awareness of the great work Community Foundations are doing in communities in New Zealand.”

 “A gift in my Will was so simple and easy – an email to my lawyer and one to Geyser Community Foundation – done!”

 Shirley Potter loves where she lives and has made a gift in her will to benefit the Tongariro Memorial Fund managed by Geyser Community Foundation.

-Helen gets great joy from knowing that charitable donations will be made in her name to the local community forever.
-She said, “my solicitor and the foundation made the process so easy.
-It’s very satisfying to have this done and know that my chosen charities, and the wider community, will continue to benefit once I’ve gone.”
+Helen said that her lawyer and her local Community Foundation made the process so easy.
+“It’s very satisfying to have done this and know that my chosen charities, and the wider community, will continue to benefit once I’ve gone”.

 *Not her real name as this donor wishes to remain anonymous.

 “It was so reassuring to find a Foundation that enabled us to give exactly in the way that we wanted to give, without the big fees.”